jf-tech/omniparser/idr/README.md

 part of a `Node` is format specific data blob.
 The blob not only offers a place to store format specific data it also gives IDR code and algorithms a hint on what input format the `Node` is about.

-Below we'll go through each input format we support and show how its corresponding IDR looks like.
+Below we'll go through each input format we support and show what its corresponding IDR looks like.

 ## XML

-Since XML is the most complex input format we'll deal with by IDR.
-Let's cover it first.
+Since XML is the most complex input format we have for IDR, let's cover it first.

-Let's take a look a simple example of XML (from [this sample](../samples/omniv2/xml/1_datetime_parse_and_format.input.xml)):
+Here is a simple XML (from [this sample](../samples/omniv2/xml/1_datetime_parse_and_format.input.xml)):
 ```
 <Root>
     <JustDate>2020/09/22</JustDate>